daajoe/mccompetition.org/2023/dates.md

   Please use the [Google Form](https://tinyurl.com/bdf93keu) to register intent to participate
 - April 1 - April 16, 2023: Evaluation phase of submitted instances
 ~~- April 28, 2023: Public instances available~~
-- April 30, 2023: Public instances Track1 available
-- May 10, 2023: Public instances Tracks2-4 available
+~~- May 10, 2023: Public instances Tracks2-4 available~~
 - May 5, 2023: StarExec submission system open / testing solvers
+- May 17, 2023: Public instances Track4 available
+- May 18, 2023: Public instances Track1 available
 - May 17, 2023: *Solver submission deadline*
+- May 17, 2023: Public instances Tracks3 available
+- May 28, 2023: Public instances Tracks2 available
 - June 2, 2023: Response of initial evaluation / Resubmit corrections
 - June 19, 2023: Solvers evaluated.
 Participants are notified about their results
 - July 4-8, 2023: SAT Conference and Presentation of the Results